Terrin Vavra

-Terrin Thomas Vavra (born May 12, 1997) is an American professional baseball second baseman and outfielder who is a free agent.
+Terrin Thomas Vavra (born May 12, 1997) is an American professional baseball second baseman and outfielder in the Colorado Rockies organization.
 He has previously played in Major League Baseball (MLB) for the Baltimore Orioles.

 Amateur career

 Vavra attended Menomonie High School in Menomonie, Wisconsin, where he played baseball and ice hockey.
 In 2015, his senior year, he earned All-State honors in baseball.

 Undrafted in the 2015 Major League Baseball draft, Vavra enrolled at the University of Minnesota, where he played college baseball for the Minnesota Golden Gophers.
 In 2016, Vavra's freshman year at Minnesota, he appeared in 32 games (missing time due to a back injury), batting .358 with one home run and twenty RBIs.
 As a sophomore in 2017, he played in fifty games, hitting .308 with two home runs and 19 RBIs.
 That summer, he played in the Cape Cod Baseball League with the Cotuit Kettleers.
 In 2018, his junior season, Vavra was a unanimous All-Big Ten First Team selection alongside earning First Team All American honors; for the year, he started 58 games in which he slashed .386/.455/.614 with ten home runs and 59 RBIs.